DETAILED ACTION

 Tang discloses that the driver device itself can perform the matching.

-(f) performing, “by the driver terminal,” a final matching suitability determination of the operating vehicle and the passenger based on the driving information and the passenger information, using at least one passenger matching condition selected by a driver corresponding to the driver terminal and at least one reference value set by the driver, the at least one passenger matching condition being selected and the at least one reference value being “set in the driver terminal, independently from the management server” (Tang – see par 2 – ride-sharing agreements between passengers and drivers; Upon receiving the ride-request, the network server distributes a fare offer to candidate drivers based on their real-time locations, and brokers a ride-sharing agreement between the passenger and a selected one of the candidate drivers; see par 24, FIG. 2 - filtering may be autonomously performed by the candidate devices 210-213 upon receiving the referrals.
+(e) performing, “by the driver terminal,” a final matching suitability determination of the operating vehicle and the passenger based on the driving information and the passenger information, using at least one passenger matching condition selected by a driver corresponding to the driver terminal from among a plurality of passenger matching conditions and at least one reference value set by the driver for the selected at least one passenger matching condition, the at least one passenger matching condition being selected and the at least one reference value being “set in the driver terminal, independently from the management server” (Tang – see par 2 – ride-sharing agreements between passengers and drivers; Upon receiving the ride-request, the network server distributes a fare offer to candidate drivers based on their real-time locations, and brokers a ride-sharing agreement between the passenger and a selected one of the candidate drivers; see par 24, FIG. 2 - filtering may be autonomously performed by the candidate devices 210-213 upon receiving the referrals.
 In this example, the candidate device 213 may autonomously ignore the referral because the requesting mobile device 205 is located more than a threshold distance from the candidate device 213.
 There may be other reasons for autonomously ignoring the referral, e.g., the candidate device 213 is turned off, the candidate device 213 is configured to ignore referrals outside a pre-defined time-window, etc. see par 25 – responses may propose… time/day to provide the service, e.g. fair, rate)).

 Kuncl and Tang disclose: